dalgard/meteor-viewmodel/README.md

   }
 }, {});  // An options object may be passed

 // Instead of a definition object, a factory function may be used.
-Unrelated
-// to the factory, this viewmodel is also given a name.
+// Unrelated to the factory, this viewmodel is given a name.
 Template.field.viewmodel("field", function (data) {
   // Return the new viewmodel definition return {